 There is more to health than diet and nutrition.

 While diet is very important to health, if you are obsessed only about your diet and neglect the other factors that contribute to overall health, it is unlikely to you will be healthy.
-I have seen if far too often where people obsess over their diet and follow a strict diet regime, yet they still suffer from health issues because their relationships are a mess and their strict diet causes them stress and isolates them from friends and family.
-Food is awesome and should be enjoyed accordingly, therefore although the foundation of your diet should be whole, un processed, nutrient dense food, there is always room to enjoy yourself on occasions like family dinners or birthdays.
-Save your “splurge” for these special events, because we know that social connection is also extremely important for health.
-Some research suggests that it is a better predictor of health and longevity compared to diet, sleep, exersize and even smoking!
-And food acts a vehicle for social connection.
+I have seen if far too often where people obsess over their diet and follow a strict diet regime, yet they still suffer from health issues because they neglect the other 3 tenants of health and wellbeing – stress, sleep and exersize.

 When talking about stress and stress management, I think it is important to talk about mental health.
-Obviously a wide range of factors influence our mental health such as our world view, mindset, self-esteem, personal self talk, upbringing, occupation, living environment, the strength/quality of our social relationships/connections, as well as our diet and lifestyle.
-All of these factors can also influence one another.
+Obviously a wide range of factors such as genes, past experiences, diet and lifestyle influence our mental health and how we exist on a cognitive, emotional and behavioural level. as well as our diet and lifestyle.

-Poor mental health is a significant stressor on the body as our mind effects our physiology (how we feel, think, behave and function physically) and our physiology can also effect our mind, which is why diet and lifestyle factors can be a large contributing factor to mental health issues.
+Poor mental health is a significant stressor on the body as our mind effects our physiology (how we feel, think and behave) and our physiology can also effect our mind, which is why diet and lifestyle factors can be a large contributing factor to mental health issues.

 Most of us don’t get enough and most of us wish we had more.
 An optimal amount of sleep is said to be 7-9 hours, however most Australians get less than 6 hours a night.
 Sleep deprivation is a chronic stressor on the body and effects every organ system as it is a crucial process that helps our bodies repair and regenerate.
 Sleep depravation can obviously lead to poor mental and physical performance.
 It can also contribute to poor decision making, especially around your health.
 For example, a lack of sleep can lead to increased cravings for highly palatable/high calorie foods, increased caloric intake and is tightly associated with weight gain.
 Also, chronic sleep deprivation is a large contributing factor to many chronic diseases so prevalent today.